Bokoblin/DUTS2-OOP-BokoRunner/README.md

 Our code is licensed under Apache License Version 2.0.
 Our project include two libraries contained in /libs folder :
-* PugiXML which is licensed by his creator under MIT Licence.
+* PugiXML which is licensed by their creators under MIT Licence.
-* SFML which is licensed by his creators under zlib/png license.
+* SFML which is licensed by their creators under zlib/png license.

 ##### Images #####